linroger/FinanceCompendium/IV. Fixed Income/Analysis of Fixed Income Securities Full/Chapter 02 Term and Volatility Structures of Interest Rates.md

 **Figure 2.8: LIBOR**

-These LBIOR rates are only up to a year (Figure 2.8).
+These LIBOR rates are only up to a year (Figure 2.8).
 To complete the LIBOR curve, derivative contracts must be involved: Eurodollar futures and fixed-floating interest rate swaps.
 An example of the ED futures quotes is given in Figure 2.9.
 Only up to 4 years of ED futures will be selected.
 Beyond 4 years, industry use interest rate swaps (Figure 2.10).

 ![EuroDollar Futures](https://cdn-mineru.openxlab.org.cn/result/2025-12-02/50a83d59-0129-4701-a939-9f0396f0b64f/0003ab4192b060cb5494792c18e2c31aefdcc6374517cff2f811638ba246be6d.jpg)

 **Figure 2.9: EuroDollar Futures**

 ED futures prices are not forward prices.
 The former is the risk-neutral expectation of the bond price and the latter is the ratio of two bond prices.
-Hence to generate LIBOR curve, we must convert the futrues prices to forward prices.
+Hence to generate LIBOR curve, we must convert the futures prices to forward prices.
 There are a number of different ways to do that.
 The easiest way is to do a simple convexity adjustment.

 $$\text{forward} = \text{futures} - \frac{1}{2} \sigma^2 \tau_i \tau_j$$

-where $\tau_1 = T_i - t$ and $\tau_2 = T_j - t$ are times to maturity of the futures contract and and the underlying bond respectively.¹⁵
+where $\tau_1 = T_i - t$ and $\tau_2 = T_j - t$ are times to maturity of the futures contract and the underlying bond respectively.¹⁵

 In Chapter 9, we have the following futures rate equation (equation (9.19)):